Neutraface: Usage

 Neutraface is very widely used, and Schwartz has commented, "I can't leave my apartment without running into an ad for a new condo development using it, or a restaurant, or a new cookbook."
-Some examples of the usage of Neutraface are in the signage for the New York City Shake Shack chain, book covers for Taschen's Movie Icons series, advertising material for Wendy's fast food restaurants, and posters for movies.
-For example, It was used for the title of the 2005 remake of House of Wax, and 2008 film Quantum of Solace.
-Neutraface was also used in both the intro and outro of the 2005 film Robots.
-Rite Aid's new logo since 2020 uses Neutraface.
+Some examples of the usage of Neutraface are in the signage for the New York City Shake Shack chain, book covers for Taschen's Movie Icons series, and posters for movies.
+For example, it was used for the title of the 2005 remake of House of Wax, and 2008 film Quantum of Solace.
+Neutraface is the official font of the University of Minnesota.
 The font has been called the "gentrification font" for its use in house numbers on new midcenturyesque housing developments.

 Neutraface was also the subject of a parody video of Lady Gaga's song "Poker Face" on YouTube, titled "Neutra Face: An Ode On A Typeface".

 Asked why Neutraface became popular, Schwartz commented "I guess it was just normal enough and just different enough...a House font that you could buy and your boss would let you use.
 There’s only so much you could do with the Rat Fink fonts."